-HDB announced a raft of new measures in September to help first-time owners buy new and resale flats.
+HDB announced also a raft of new measures in September to help first-time owners buy new and resale flats.
 Since 11 September 2019, the following measures have been taken into effect:

 - Higher income ceilings for both families and singles to qualify for HDB housing grants.